SolanaFish/SolanaPage/README.md

 # SolanaPage

-SolanaPage is a small, modular new tap page designed for chrome.
+SolanaPage is a small, modular new tab page designed for chrome.
 Built with material design guidelines in mind.
 It uses modules to display only information you need.

 ## Features